vivekhsridhar/individual_differences/README.md

 The simulation was written in C++ and uses OpenCV for visualisation.

-Note: The code provided here does not overlap perfectly with what is used in the manuscript.
-There are aspects of the code that are used in the manuscript, that aren't described here (a zero bounded distribution to chose individual speeds from).
+Note: The code provided here is not a perfect overlap with what is described in the manuscript.
+This code is a subtle variation on what is used in the manuscript.
+All major results should still hold though.
-Also, not all code presented here was used in the manuscript (the assay branch).

 Reference
 ==========